-2.7 Wyre Forest District Council provides mandatory and discretionary services through a number of channels - directly, through joint working arrangements with other local authorities, through strategic partnerships with the voluntary and community sector and via third party organisations.
+2.6 Wyre Forest District Council provides mandatory and discretionary services through a number of channels - directly, through joint working arrangements with other local authorities, through strategic partnerships with the voluntary and community sector and via third party organisations.

-- 2.8 The Council runs local services as efficiently and cost-effectively as possible to ensure that the council tax our residents pay represents value for money.
-Everyone benefits from the universal provision of Council services such as: - Keeping our environment clean and protected through waste collection, recycling and keeping streets free of litter and fly-tipped waste and carrying out conservation and wildlife management at protected sites. - Working in partnership to keep the District safe, free from crime and anti-social behaviour, inspecting food and drink premises to make sure they are safe and hygienic and CCTV monitoring. - Encouraging economic development through investments made in infrastructure, housing growth, business support, maintaining existing car parks and supporting tourism. - Looking after the health of our residents through the provision of a Leisure Centre and other services (including web based applications) and by providing and maintaining our green open spaces. - Providing support to our most vulnerable residents who are experiencing issues of social deprivation such as homelessness, poor physical or mental health and isolation. - Collecting council tax and business rates and helping people access financial support through housing benefit and council tax discounts. - Supporting residents to improve the homes and areas they live in by dealing efficiently with planning applications and providing building control. - Compiling and maintaining the electoral register and administering elections. - 2.9 Council services are supported by internal professional and business services such as Human Resources, ICT (Information, Communication and Technology), Finance and Legal Services.
+- 2.7 The Council runs local services as efficiently and cost-effectively as possible to ensure that the council tax our residents pay represents value for money.
+Everyone benefits from the universal provision of Council services such as: - Keeping our environment clean and protected through waste collection, recycling and keeping streets free of litter and fly-tipped waste and carrying out conservation and wildlife management at protected sites. - Working in partnership to keep the District safe, free from crime and anti-social behaviour, inspecting food and drink premises to make sure they are safe and hygienic and CCTV monitoring. - Encouraging economic development through investments made in infrastructure, housing growth, business support, maintaining the council's car parks and supporting tourism. - Looking after the health of our residents through the provision of a Leisure Centre and other services (including web based applications) and by providing and maintaining our green open spaces. - Providing support to our most vulnerable residents who are experiencing issues of social deprivation such as homelessness, poor physical or mental health and isolation. - Collecting council tax and business rates and helping people access financial support through housing benefit and council tax discounts. - Supporting residents to improve the homes and areas they live in by dealing efficiently with planning applications and providing building control. - Compiling and maintaining the electoral register and administering elections. - 2.8 Council services are supported by internal professional and business services such as Human Resources, ICT (Information, Communication and Technology), Finance and Legal Services.
 The Council operates within a shire county structure so services such as Education, Social Care, Children's Services, Highways and Libraries are delivered by Worcestershire County Council.
-There are also 13 town and parish councils across the District that deliver various local services to the community. - 2.10 During 2023-24 the Council participated in a number of Shared Services Worcestershire Regulatory Services, Civil Contingencies and Resilience, Water Management, Payroll, Building Control, Economic Development and Regeneration and is either host to the Shared Service or a partner in receipt of a service.
+There are also 13 town and parish councils across the District that deliver various local services to the community. - 2.9 During 2024-25 the Council participated in a number of Shared Services Worcestershire Regulatory Services, Civil Contingencies and Resilience, Water Management, Payroll, Building Control, Economic Development and Regeneration and is either host to the Shared Service or a partner in receipt of a service.
 In addition, the Council has a Local Authority Trading Company (LATC) in readiness for property/housing development, where this is the most viable option.
-The Council currently hosts the North Worcestershire Economic Development and Regeneration shared service.
-This shared service has been highly successful over a decade, securing £45m for regeneration projects for the district since 2020, but at the end of June it is being disbanded so the councils can concentrate on their own projects.
+The North Worcestershire Economic Development and Regeneration shared service was highly successful over a decade, securing £45m for regeneration projects for the district since 2020.
+At the end of June 2024 it was disbanded so the partner councils can concentrate on their own projects.

-2.11 The core functions of the Council will remain the things that it is required to do by law, such as collecting waste, removing litter, housing services including tackling homelessness, producing a local plan and processing planning applications and administering local taxes and benefits.
-These activities cost about £5.969m a year.
+2.10 The core functions of the Council will remain the things that it is required to do by law, such as collecting waste, removing litter, housing services including tackling homelessness, producing a local plan and processing planning applications and administering local taxes and benefits.
+These activities cost about £6.281m a year.
 The remainder of the Council's work is discretionary.
 While the Council is not obliged to undertake such services, they are highly valued by local communities and businesses.
 They include parks, economic development and regeneration and leisure services.
-The Council spends about £3.889m a year on discretionary activities with a further £2.745m on corporate costs including the costs of the democratic core and pensions deficit funding.
+The Council spends about £4.546m a year on discretionary activities with a further £2.709m on corporate costs including the costs of the democratic core and pensions deficit funding.

-2.12 What we did
+2.11 What we did